 L-CAS specialises in the integration of perception, learning, decision-making and control capabilities in autonomous systems such as mobile robots and smart devices, together with the application of this research in fields including personal robotics, food and agriculture, security and surveillance, environment monitoring, games and simulation technology, and intelligent transportation.

-Dr Tom Duckett
+Prof Tom Duckett

 Head of the Lincoln Centre for Autonomous Systems

 School of Computer Science

 Directions to our new research lab at Witham Wharf.